Newport Wetlands: Flora and fauna

 The reserve includes a wide variety of habitats which include grazed pasture with hedgerows, ditches, reens, reed beds and grasslands.
 These help to attract breeding birds such as lapwing, redshank, oystercatcher, little ringed plover and ringed plover, as well as visitors such as wigeon, northern shoveler, teal, shelduck and pintail, hen harrier and short-eared owl.

 In 2020, two pairs of bittern successfully bred at the site, for the first time in south Wales for over 200 years.
 The Goldcliff Lagoons, which form the eastern end of the reserve, is the only site in south Wales where avocet breed.

 Floating walkway

 The reserve contains an artificial floating walkway, which provides a direct route to the lighthouse over lagoon R7.
-This lagoon is part of a series of a total of three lagoons spanning the coastal path (east to west).
-The most eastward lagoon (R9) is overlooked by a bird hide in addition to being viewable from a fenced overpass, and the most westwardly lagoon (R4) is viewable from a fenced overpass.
+This lagoon is one of three lagoons spanning the coastal path (east to west).
+The most easterly lagoon (R9) is overlooked by a bird hide in addition to being viewable from a fenced overpass, and the most westerly lagoon (R4) is viewable from a fenced overpass.